kubevault/kubevault/docs/guides/secret-engines/mysql/csi-driver.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Mount MySQL/MariaDB credentials into Kubernetes pod using CSI Driver
+# Mount MySQL/MariaDB credentials using CSI Driver

 At first, you need to have a Kubernetes 1.14 or later cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
+If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 To check the version of your cluster, run:

 ```console
 $ kubectl version --short
 Client Version: v1.16.2
 Server Version: v1.14.0
 ```

 Before you begin: